ahmadtamimi/Old-Site/about/index.md

 This is just a personal blog for my creative ideas and other stuff!

-It is built with Jekyll, A simple, blog-aware, static site generator.
-[Jekyll](https://jekyllrb.com) The theme credit goes for [HPSTR](https://github.com/mmistakes/hpstr-jekyll-theme)
+It is built with Jekyll, A simple, blog-aware, static site generator [Jekyll](https://jekyllrb.com).

+The theme credit goes for [HPSTR](https://github.com/mmistakes/hpstr-jekyll-theme).